Androser420/DPM/README.md

 # DPM (Diesel Powered Modpack)
 - **Minecraft Version**: 1.20.1
-- **Modloader**: Forge (47.3.7+)
+- **Modloader**: Forge 47.3.10+

 ---

 ## Overview

-DPM, short for "Diesel Powered Modpack," is a Minecraft vanilla enhancing modpack designed for exploration and fun.
+DPM, short for "Diesel Powered Modpack," is a Minecraft modpack designed for technology, magic, building, exploration and fun.
 This modpack features various quality-of-life and performance improving mods such as Embeddium, Distant Horizons and Xaeros Minimap.

 ---